Visas for non-EU/non-British students on your French trip

 We are often asked about the visa situation for students who don't hold a British or EU passport taking a school trip to France.

-Though we are not qualified to give advice on French visa requirements, we can share the guidance from the French Consulate (below) that states that children who are non-EU/non-UK nationals can travel to France on a school trip without the need for a visa.
+Though we are not qualified to give advice on French visa requirements, we can share the guidance from the French Consulate (below).

 School trip visa guidance from the French Consulate

-• Be a pupil at a general education school (up to sixth form) in the UK;
+• They are a pupil at a general education school (up to sixth form) in the UK;

-• Be on an organised school trip with their own school;
+• They are on an organised school trip with their own school;

 Important notes: